Rahamat725/event-management/src/assets/questions_and_answers.md

 #### Answer: ?
 C

-<i>Write your explanation here</i>
+<i>we know that 0 is falsy value in javascript.
-we know that 0 is falsy value in javascript. here first time num is 0  condition is false count = 0 second time num is 1 condition is truel count = 1, third time num is 2 condition is true count = 2, fourth time num is 3 condition is true count = 3, so the annwer is option C.
+here first time num is 0  condition is false count = 0 second time num is 1 condition is truel count = 1, third time num is 2 condition is true count = 2, fourth time num is 3 condition is true count = 3, so the annwer is option C.</i>

 </p>
 </details>